-"Professional Services" means services:
+"Professional Services" as defined in Govt Code 22.54.002 means services:

 - A. within the scope of the practice, as defined by state law, of:

 - i. accounting

 - ii. architecture

 - iii. landscape architect

 - iv. land surveying

 - v. medicine

 - vi. optometry

 - vii. professional engineering

 - viii. real estate appraising

 - ix. professional nursing

+- x. forensic science

 - B. provided in connection with the professional employment or practice of a person who is licensed or registered as:

 - i. a certified public accountant

 - ii. an architect

 - iii. a landscape architect

 - iv. a land surveyor

 - v. a physician, including a surgeon

 - vi. an optometrist

 - vii. a professional engineer

 - viii. a state certified or state licensed real estate appraiser

 - ix. a registered nurse

+- x. a forensic analyst or forensic science expert